dansiff/Showcase/docs/EMAIL_CUSTOMIZATION.md

 <body>
   <div class="container">
     <div class="header">
-      <h1>🚀 Welcome to Showcase</h1>
+  <h1>🚀 Welcome to The Fusion Space Inc</h1>
     </div>

     <div class="content">
       <h2>Confirm Your Email</h2>
       <p>Hi there! 👋</p>
       <p>
-        Thanks for signing up for Showcase!
-We're excited to have you join our community of creators and fans.
+  Thanks for signing up for The Fusion Space Inc!
+We're excited to have you join our community
+        of creators and fans.
       </p>
       <p>